 The intention of this website is to provide scientists, stakeholders and the interested public with up-to-date information about the emerging debate on Climate Engineering.
 The website is an initiative of the Kiel Earth Institute in cooperation with the Heidelberg Center for the Environment (HCE).
 It is open to further scientific partners.

-We went online on September 30th 2011 and since then we update news regularly.
+We went online on September 30th 2011 and have been updating news regularly since.
 Older entries are not intended to be exhaustive.

 Basic Information on CE

 Climate Engineering und unsere Klimaziele – eine überfällige Debatte

 published February 2019 (German)

 Most comprehensive and up-to-date research on behalf of the German Federal Ministry for Education and Research

 published 4 October 2011